solana-labs/solana-payments-app/README.md

 git clone git@github.com:solana-labs/solana-payments-app.git
 ```

-2. install the dependcies at the root
+2. install the dependencies at the root

 ```
 (from root)
 yarn
 ```

-2. install the app specific dependcies for the serverless apps
+2. install the app specific dependencies for the serverless apps

 ```
-(from /apps/backend-sereverless/)
+(from /apps/backend-serverless/)
 yarn
 ```